-- Unsportsmanlike Conduct 10 yards: on the offense loss of down/ On the defense: automatic first down. - Unsportsmanlike conduct includes rude, confrontational or offensive behavior or language.
+- Unsportsmanlike Conduct: Offense Loss of Down; Defense Replay Down - Unsportsmanlike conduct includes rude, confrontational or offensive behavior or language.
 It also includes any actions not provided for above that the official determines impair the fair play of the game.

-Ages 6 -14 Challenge Day Week of May 17
+Ages 6 -14 Challenge Day November 5